Home : CNC :

 - Turn on the CNC controller to lock the stepper motors

-- Insure that the space between the router body and plate is >= depth of cut.
+- Insure that the space between the router body and shoe is >= depth of cut.

-- Tighten the side knob.
+- Tighten the top knob.

 [ comment | link | top ]